confluentinc/workshop-tableflow-databricks/labs/LAB6_databricks/LAB6.md

 **Congratulations!** Your AI marketing agent is now deployed and accessible through multiple interfaces, and is ready to help River Hotels create data-driven marketing campaigns in real-time!

-### Your Achievements

-In this lab, you:

-- ✅ **AI-Powered Business Intelligence**: Used Databricks Genie to generate natural language insights about customer behavior, booking patterns, and hotel performance metrics
-- ✅ **Intelligent Marketing Automation**: Deployed an AI agent that automatically identifies underperforming hotels with good customer satisfaction, creates personalized social media campaigns based on customer review analysis, and generates targeted customer lists

 ## ➡️ What's Next

 Your journey concludes by cleaning up the resources you created in **[LAB 7: Resource Cleanup](../LAB7_clean_up/LAB7.md)**!